-It may very well be that lower classes of men wore trius more often, as they simply had no wish to wear the few longer garments they possessed for fear they might be stained or damaged during their labors.
+It may very well be that lower classes of men wore trius more often, as they simply had no wish to wear the few longer garments they possessed for fear they detail from Book of Durrow, folio 21v: the Man's trius might be stained or damaged during their labors.
 It's possible that all classes wore them for protective reasons on occasion.